eringrand/eringrand.github.io/teaching.md

 permalink: /teaching/
 description: ""
 ---

 ##Current Classes

-Not currently teaching anything, but I am available for tutoring in math, astronomy and physics.
+I am not currently teaching anything, but I am available for tutoring in math, astronomy and physics.

 ---